cafe01/dbix-eav/README.md

 ## When the number of possible attributes is huge

-EAV modeling has been used by health and clinical software by decades because the number of possible attributes likes tests results and diagnostics are huge and just a few of those attributes are acctualy filled (non-NULL).
+EAV modeling has been used by health and clinical software by decades because the number of possible attributes like tests results and diagnostics are huge and just a few of those attributes are acctualy filled (non-NULL).

 ## When you dont't know your schema in advance